“For full dress, gold mounted rimless pince-nez are refinement itself and absolutely correct.” Antic Hay, 1923

 There were guidelines for choosing a pair of glasses based on one’s face and features.
 Elderly white persons chose wine or gold frames, dark rims were best for large faces, light frames for small faces, low-set glasses for tall people and high-set glasses for short people.

-Library frame glasses were rimless round glasses with a metal frame.
+Library frame glasses were rimless round glasses with a gold or silver metal bridge and arms.
 They were popular in the Victorian Era, and made a reappearance in the early 20s as a subtle style of glasses suitable for those who had to wear them but didn’t want to look silly in the shell styles.
-Businessmen favored the library frame, as the round lens was large for maximum visibility.
+Businessmen favored the library frame, as the round lens was large enough for maximum visibility.

 Even a person who did not need to wear glasses unless reading would leave them on all day.
 Glasses were finally becoming fashionable, although 75 % of people surveyed said they did not look well in them.

-Vintage round glasses in heavy tortoiseshell frames with large clear lenses were the signature style of the decade.
-The bridge rounded over the node with the arms protruding out of the center of the frame.
+Vintage round glasses in heavy tortoiseshell frames with large clear or lightly tinted lenses were the signature style of the decade.
+The bridge rounded over the nose with the arms protruding out of the center of the frame.
 The nose piece could be lined in cork for more comfort.